Are you looking in every direction and feeling confused about what to do next in your life?

 But fear could also be mixed with excitement, hope, and elation.

-The more time you spend acknowledging what you feel, the less scary your emotions will seem over time.
+The more time you spend acknowledging your feelings, the less scary your emotions will seem.

 3. Explore Your Passions

-With more free time and an increasing understanding of your emotions, next, you will want to explore what brings you joy.
+With more free time and an increasing understanding of your emotions, you will want to explore what brings you joy next.

 Ask yourself what you feel passionate about.